The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\lvlthreesection{Local Data Acquisition and Local Runs} The FADC system also provides an additional side channel, the so-called \texttt{SPY} channel, that reads out a fraction of events from the main data stream.
+\lvlthreesection{Local data acquisition and local runs} The FADC system also provides an additional side channel, the so-called \texttt{SPY} channel, that reads out a fraction of events from the main data stream.
 The \texttt{SPY} data are transferred over four \texttt{VME} connections to a dedicated local readout server running the slow control system, as discussed in section~\ref{sec:C4_OnlineSW}.
 The \ioct{SVD:QM} and \ioct{SVD:FADC} perform configuration and calibration of the FADC system.
 During the local calibration runs the \belletwo\ trigger input as well as the FTB data output are masked.
-The system is operated in a standalone mode.
+The system is operated in a stand-alone mode.
 The \ioct{SVD:FADC} issues the trigger generation on the FADC\_Controller board over \texttt{VME}.
-The \texttt{SPY} data format returned by each FADC board can either be set to: \begin{itemize} \item \texttt{Raw data (RAW)}: raw APV25 output without any processing \item \texttt{Transparent data (TRP)}: strip signals, after the FADC boards have performed FIR correction, data frame detection and reordering the strip signal from MUX to the APV25 channel order. \end{itemize}
+The \texttt{SPY} data format returned by each FADC board can be set to either one of two data types: \begin{itemize} \item Raw data (\texttt{RAW}): raw APV25 output without any processing; \item Transparent data (\texttt{TRP}): strip signals, applying the FIR correction, the data frame detection, and reordering the strip signal from MUX to the APV25 channel order. \end{itemize}

 The two data types above are mainly used for debugging and local runs.
 The \texttt{SPY} data in turn are forwarded to \ioct{SVD:QM} over a TCP connection for processing and evaluation of the calibration.
 The resulting hardware parameters are propagated back to the \ioct{SVD:FADC} over a configuration file.
 The same file is in turn pushed to the offline Conditions Database, housing the parameters required for offline analysis.

-The list of the calibration runs is given in the following: \begin{itemize} \item The \textbf{ADC delay scan} evaluates the sampling delay of the ADC chip.
+Several types of local runs, described below, are implemented and routinely performed during detector operation as discussed in section~\ref{sec:C6_calibration}. \begin{itemize} \item The \textbf{ADC delay scan} evaluates the sampling delay of the ADC chip.
 Therefore, the height of the APV25 tick mark is scanned while varying the delay in increments of one 64th of the clock cycle ($\sim0.5$ ns).
 An example of the ADC delay scan is shown in figure~\ref{fig:C4_delay_curves}.

 The optimal delay setting of each individual APV25 depends on the layout of the front-end electronics.
 Since groups of six APV25 chips are connected to one ADC chip, a shared delay setting, dotted line, is selected with following conditions: \begin{itemize} \item the common delay is at least 4 ns away from the falling edges of each chip, solid lines; \item the signals of the tick marks are maximized within the limits of the previous condition. \end{itemize}